 d) the UE already has stored pending NSSAI, the UE shall store the pending NSSAI in each of the pending NSSAIs which are associated with each of the PLMNs in the registration area.

 If the ESI bit of the 5GMM capability IE of the REGISTRATION REQUEST message is set to "equivalent SNPNs supported", the AMF of a SNPN may include a list of equivalent SNPNs in the REGISTRATION ACCEPT message.
 Each entry in the list contains an SNPN identity.
 The UE shall store the list as provided by the network.
 If there is no emergency PDU session established and the UE is not registered for onboarding services in SNPN, the UE shall remove from the list any SNPN identity that is already in the "permanently forbidden SNPNs" list or the "temporarily forbidden SNPNs" list.
 If the UE is not registered for emergency services and there is an emergency PDU session established, the UE shall remove from the list of equivalent SNPNs any SNPN identity present in the "permanently forbidden SNPNs" list or the "temporarily forbidden SNPNs" list, when the emergency PDU session is released.
 The UE shall add to the stored list the SNPN identity of the registered SNPN that sent the list.
+The UE shall provide the list of equivalent SNPNs to the lower layers for the purpose of cell reselection.
 The UE shall replace the stored list on each receipt of the REGISTRATION ACCEPT message.
 If the REGISTRATION ACCEPT message does not contain a list, then the UE shall delete the stored list.

 If the UE is not registered for emergency services, and if the PLMN identity of the registered PLMN is a member of the forbidden PLMN list as specified in subclause 5.3.13A, any such PLMN identity shall be deleted from the corresponding list(s).